The Cowsills: Breakup and reunions

-In October 2004, Bob, Paul, Barry, Susan and Richard reunited to sing the national anthem at Fenway Park before Game 4 of the 2004 American League Championship Series between the Boston Red Sox and New York Yankees.
+In October 2004 Bob, Paul, Barry, Susan and Richard reunited to sing the national anthem at Fenway Park before Game 3 of the 2004 American League Championship Series between the Boston Red Sox and New York Yankees.
 This performance and rehearsals for it can be seen in the 2011 documentary, Family Band: The Cowsills Story.

 Susan's first solo release, Just Believe It, was released in 2004 in Europe and 2005 in the United States.

 Susan Cowsill continues to play live in New Orleans with her husband Russ Broussard and their band, playing "Covered In Vinyl" performances that have featured classic rock albums played live in their entirety.
 Some of these performances have been recorded at New Orleans venues like Carrollton Station and Chickie Wah Wah.

-Susan Cowsill's second solo album, "Lighthouse" was released in 2010 with support from the New Orleans musicians' organization Threadheads.
+Susan Cowsill's second solo album, Lighthouse was released in 2010 with support from the New Orleans musicians' organization Threadheads.
 It is a concept album in which she reflects on her losses, mainly through Hurricane Katrina and the deaths of brothers Barry and Bill.
-The album features harmonies from her surviving brothers (Bob, Paul and John) as well as appearances by Jackson Browne and Vicki Peterson, and was released May 18, 2010.
+The album features harmonies from her surviving brothers (Bob, Paul and John) as well as appearances by Jackson Browne and Vicki Peterson, and was released on May 18, 2010.

-The Cowsills were inducted into the Rhode Island Music Hall of Fame on Sunday April 28, 2013.
+The Cowsills were inducted into the Rhode Island Music Hall of Fame on April 28, 2013.

-As of June 2021, the group consisting of Bob, Paul and Susan and occasionally John, still perform and are set to appear on the "Happy Together" package tour with the Turtles and several other sixties era bands.

 The Cowsills released Rhythm of the World, their first studio album of new material since 1998, on September 30, 2022.

-Podcast

-Since 2022, Bob, Paul, and Susan have hosted an online podcast, where they interview musicians each episode.
-Celebrities who have appeared on the podcast include; Kevin Bacon, Jim Yester, Tony Orlando, Peter “Herman” Noone, Pat Boone, Kathy Lennon, Tommy James, Felix Cavaliere, John Stamos, Marie Osmond, Howard Kaylan, Vicki and Debbi Peterson, and John Cowsill.
+As of 2024, the group consisting of Bob, Paul and Susan, and occasionally John, still perform and since 2015 have appeared on the annual "Happy Together" package tour with the Turtles and several other 1960s era bands.